Israel at 70: Satisfaction and grim disquiet share the stage | Taiwan News

 RELATIONS WITH ARAB WORLD

 After Israel declared independence, its Arab neighbors attacked it.
-And even after the watershed 1967 Mideast war, in which Israel captured parts of Syria, Jordan and Egypt, the Arab world refused to engage.
+And even after the watershed 1967 Mideast war, in which Israel captured territories from Syria, Jordan and Egypt, the Arab world refused to engage.

 That began to change with the 1979 peace agreement with Egypt, Israel's first with an Arab country.
 Jordan followed in 1994, after Israel reached an interim peace deal with the Palestine Liberation Organization.
 Meanwhile, Netanyahu strengthened ties with countries like India, China and Russia.